Excel Ribbon Shortcuts

 Mac Shortcut:+Shift+F10

-If you have a command selected in the ribbon, you can press CTRL+SHIFT+F10 to show the tooltip for that command.
+If you have a command selected in the Ribbon, press CTRL + SHIFT + F10 to show the tooltip for that command.

 These Excel shortcuts activate the selected button in the Ribbon.